 Retro Lángos Büfé

-Retro Lángos Büfé is not your flawlessly re-designed space featuring brand new, Mid-century modern fittings and misleadingly advertizing itself as "retro."
+Retro Lángos Büfé is not your flawlessly redesigned place with brand new Mid-century modern fittings that misleadingly advertizing itself as "retro."
 Instead, this pocket-sized food stall on the surface level of a 1980s Budapest subway station is a real communist-era holdover.
 Perhaps this is why the place has become a tourist-favorite.

-The highlight at Retro Büfé is the lángos, a popular Hungarian deep-fried flatbread that you can order with a myriad of toppings.
+The highlight at Retro Büfé is the lángos, a Hungarian deep-fried flatbread that you can order with myriad toppings here.
 The classic version calls for sour cream and grated cheese (€2), but if you're feeling adventurous, opt for the peasant lángos (“parasztlángos”), packing paprika, onions, and bacon (€3).
-Although it's a diet-unfriendly concoction, local urban legends praise lángos' hangover-healing powers, which may explain the lines outside Retro Büfé in the wee hours on Sunday mornings.
+Although a diet-unfriendly concoction, urban legends praise lángos's hangover-healing powers, which may explain the lines outside Retro Büfé in the wee hours on Sunday mornings.
 Besides lángos, you can also try palacsinta—Hungarian crepes—of which the Nutella and the sweet cottage cheese (túró) fillings are my favorites.

 Know before you go that this puzzlingly neglected downtown square is swarming with pigeons, so while eating your lángos, you will have to proactively keep them away.
-My solution to this is to walk over to the much prettier and mostly pigeon-free Liberty Square a couple of blocks away for a more peaceful meal.
+I usually just walk over to the much prettier and mostly pigeon-free Liberty Square a couple of blocks away for a more peaceful meal.